AkashKrBanik/Firewall-Project/README.md

 ## Known Issues

+- No GUI support yet; only CLI-based.
+- Limited to Linux-based systems using `iptables`.
 - Requires manual reset of `iptables` rules after testing.
 - Invalid `iptables` commands in `user_policies.json` may cause execution errors.